no8dy/snake-game/jungle/README.md

-# snake-game
+# jungle
-I make a small game by using ncurses
+  You are a snake in a jungle , you should become longer and longer by eating food , and dodge all trees.